 3. Physical Activity and Health

 Time: 11 modules (20-25 minutes each) | Audience: Clinical roles | Cost: Free

-PHE and Sport England's Physical Activity and Health course is an 11-module training, covering older adults, children and young people, pregnancy and post-natal, in addition to specific long-term health conditions and a 'how to' Motivational Interviewing video.
+PHE and Sport England's Physical Activity and Health course is an 11-module training, covering older adults, children and young people, pregnancy and post-natal, in addition to specific long-term health conditions (cancer, cardiovascular conditions, diabetes, musculoskeletal health and mental health) and a 'how to' Motivational Interviewing video.
 Access via Health Education England's learning portal (registration needed) - https://www.e-lfh.org.uk/programmes/physical-activity-and-health/

 4. Making Every Contact Count